-- Refuse requests for accommodations that have not been processed through the Accessibility Services office.
+Refuse requests for accommodations that have not been granted through the Accessibility Services office.

-Please note: Faculty to NOT have the right to ask students if they have a disability, nor about the nature of the disability relevant to their granted accommodations.
+Please note: Faculty should avoid asking students if they have or about a disability, nor about the nature of the disability relevant to their granted accommodations.
 However, if students choose to disclose their disability, this information should be treated as confidential.

 Faculty has the responsibility to:

-- Provide reasonable accommodations in a timely manner to students who have been approved for services by an Accessibility Services Disability Specialist.
+Provide reasonable accommodations in a timely manner to students who have been granted for services by an Accessibility Services Disability Specialist.

 Institutional Rights and Responsibilities